octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 1. a Ligo syntax support for your IDE
 2. a Ligo compiler

-These two tools will point out syntax errors and type errors.
+These two tools will point out syntax errors and type-checking errors.
 However, it is recommended to compile a ligo smart contract as often as possible.
 The compilation will detect errors that the IDE linter won't.
 Thus, errors will be found early and will more easily be addressed.

 # Smart contract initialization
 > LIGO concepts used in this part: everything that is required to create an empty smart contract.